iccycling/iccc-hub/content/posts/2026/new-jersey-design/index.md

 {{< fig src="screenshot.png" caption="The current ICCC jersey (manufacturer rendering by Kalas, not an actual photo)" >}}

-Here's the honest take: it doesn't quite work anymore, and it's worth explaining why.
+Here's the honest take: it doesn't quite work anymore, and here's why.

-The fine horizontal stripes across the chest closely resemble the UCI rainbow bands — with one extra stripe on top.
-Combined with several colours packed into a small area, it reads as busy rather than bold.
-The stripe below the chest visually cuts the jersey in half — a stiff, traditional break that doesn't sit well with the dynamic, clean lines you'd expect from a modern cycling kit.
+The thin horizontal stripes on the chest look a lot like the UCI rainbow bands — and we even have one stripe more.
+On top of that, there are too many colours packed into a small space, so it looks busy instead of bold.
+The band below the chest cuts the jersey visually in half.
+That feels stiff and too traditional, not like the clean, dynamic look you'd expect from a modern cycling kit.

-The colour choice traces back to the official Imperial College scarf — itself six colours, none of which is actually Imperial's own blue.
-That means the jersey is built from seven colours in total, none of which is the one colour most associated with the university today.
-That's simply too much to reconcile into one coherent design.
+The colours come from the official Imperial College scarf.
+That scarf already has six colours — and none of them is Imperial's actual blue.
+So the jersey ends up using seven colours in total, and still misses the one colour people actually associate with the university.
+That's simply too many colours to turn into a good design.

 There's also a structural mismatch: the scarf's stripes are elegant, longitudinal bands that run with the body.
-Translating that heritage into small horizontal stripes that cut across the jersey loses exactly what made the original pattern work.
+Translating that heritage into horizontal stripes that cut across the jersey loses exactly what made the original pattern work.

 ## Why Electric Blue